GregoryWells2007/Gryphn/README.md

 - APIs like OpenGL dont support the full capabilities of vulkan so things like synchronization I currently am planning to move synchronization primatives to be an extension.
 Planned extensions: <br />
-  - GN_EXT_SYNCHRONIZATION, my only problem with this extension is that I might be able to fake support for things like semaphores in OpenGL, im not 100% sure yet<br />
   - GN_EXT_COMPUTE, while compute pipelines might be a vulkan standard they are not an OpenGL standard so this does need to be an exension <br /><br />
 - I will add more exensions as Gryphn grows in complexity, my current biggest task is going to be moving synchronization primatives over into extension land and not a core part of the Gryphn standard.
 My biggest problem with exentensions is that I don't want them to be something like, this feature is only supported on Vulkan which I think removes part of the reason for my making this project.
 #### Standardization